-As a sop towards the competition, the Amiga also offered an MS DOS emulator running on an add-in card known as Sidecar and which was first revealed in the UK at the PC User Show in Olympia in July 1986, although this didn't provide access to the Amiga's cooler features.
-The whole "trying to emulate the IBM PC" situation was one that Commodore User considered simply "dumb".
+As a sop towards the competition, the Amiga also offered an MS DOS emulator - or an IBMulator as Practical Computing called it - running on an plug-in module known as Sidecar and which was first revealed in the UK at the PC User Show in Olympia in July 1986.

 It contained an 8088 CPU, a 5¼" floppy disk drive and three full-sized expansion slots.
 Internally it was said to be similar to Commodore's own PC-10 IBM clone.